pottekkat/personal-website/content/posts/creating-today-learned-til-section-hugo-website.md

 ## Adding a TIL "list" and "single" Layout

 I had to change how the TILs were listed in the section.
-Like [Julia's TIL](https://jvns.ca/til/) and unlike my [other sections](/posts/), I wanted each TIL in the list to include the complete content of the page.
+Like [Julia\'s TIL](https://jvns.ca/til/) and unlike my [other sections](/posts/), I wanted each TIL in the list to include the complete content of the page.

 This required a custom layout: